All About WITSEC, aka the Witness Protection Program

 Advertisement

-In this article, we'll look at how the U.S. Department of Justice erases the old identities of important witnesses and places them in a city where they are not likely to be recognized, with new names and new lives.
+Here's how the U.S. Department of Justice erases the old identities of important witnesses and places them in a city where they are not likely to be recognized, with new identities and new lives.

 Courtesy U.S. Department of Justice